 Time management apps like Rescuetime can significantly boost your efficiency.
 The app allows you to use a Focus Session mode whenever you truly need to focus, preventing main distractions and tracking how effectively you work.

-Similarly, time tracking apps like Toggl Track can show you how much time you actually spend on any given task.
+Similarly, time tracking apps like Everhour or Toggl Track can show you how much time you actually spend on any given task.

 #6.
 Organize Your Day